76500833/NoSQLHomework/README.md

 # NoSQLHomework
-A backend for an ecommerce site.
+A backend for a social media website.

+## Technologies Used
+- Node.js
+- Express.js
+- MongoDB
+- Mongoose